 SBCA has a total enrollment of more than 170 students and employs 26 qualified and experienced staff members.

 Our campus uses approximately 4.5 acres of a 9-acre parcel providing room to grow.
-The campus contains an administrative building, four classroom buildings, and a new gymnatorium located directly on Hwy.
+The campus contains an administrative building, four classroom buildings, courtyard, and gymnatorium located directly on Hwy.
 59 between Foley and Gulf Shores.

 SBCA is accredited with Cognia (formerly AdvancED), the National Council of Private School Accreditation (NCPSA), and Association of Christian Teachers and Schools (ACTS).